alexandru-pocovnicu/Module-Data-Groups/Sprint-3/todo-list/02-guide_to_modularize_code.md

 ## How to break a program into smaller modules?

 This is a relatively big topic and you will learn more about how to modularize a web app in the SDC course.

 For starters, we recommend focusing on breaking a web app into the **non-UI part** and the **UI part**.
+Some of the advantages of doing so include:

+1. Easier Testing
+    - Non-UI code can be tested independently with unit tests.
+    - You don't need browser environments or DOM simulations (e.g., `jsdom`) for testing logic.

+2. Easier Collaboration
+    - UI developers and business-logic developers can work more independently.
+    - Clearer separation of concerns makes the codebase easier to maintain over time.

 ### The Non-UI Part of a Web App